utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 - Look through the data dictionary to find the column that denotes the County of each school.
 - Use the County column in Filters to find just schools in our coverage area, which is the five counties in the Austin/Round Rock MSA: Bastrop, Caldwell, Hays, Travis and Williamson.

-Your failure percentages should update with the pivot table.
-You now have the answers for Question 2.

-## List the Austin MSA schools that failed
+## List traditional public schools in Austin MSA schools that failed

 This is probably the easiest thing to find now that you have this pivot table.

 - Double-click on the value of the failed schools for Non-charters.
 This opens a new sheet that lists the data that made up that number.
 Name the sheet appropriately.
-- Double-click on the value of the failed schools for Charter schools.
-Name the new sheet appropriately.
+- Sort this sheet by DISTNAME so you can easily find schools by district.

-You now have the answers for Questions 3 & 4.
+You now have the answers for Questions 2 & 3.

 ## Write a data drop

 Now that you've explored the data, it's time to write a short story based on the details.
-Since you are an Austin-area reporter, you can/should lead with information about AISD, but also include the information about charter schools, even though that would naturally require more reporting to fill out the story.
+Since you are an Austin-area reporter, you should lead with information about AISD, but also mention in your story how other local districts fared.
+Close your story with a paragraph about how charter schools fared vs traditional public schools statewide.
+(It's true this value would require more reporting to fill out the story, but just write the data-centric sentence for now.)

 ## Your deliverables for the assignment

-> The Data Drop portion of this assignment may have a different due date than the Sheets work.
-Check Canvas for the latest info.

 For this assignment your deliverables are:

 - Your Google Sheet of the data and pivot tables.
 Share it with me as an editor.
-- Your Data Diary.
-Google Docs if fine.
-Share it with me.
 - Your Data Drop story.
 Google Docs is required.
 Share with with me as an editor.

 ## Large files and working in Google Sheets